openvinotoolkit/openvino/docs/OV_Runtime_UG/Troubleshooting_ReshapeMethod.md

 To fix some operators which prevent normal shape propagation:

 * see if the issue can be fixed via changing the values of some operators' input.
 For example, the most common problem of non-reshape-able models is a ``Reshape`` operator with a hard-coded output shape.
 You can cut-off the hard-coded second input of ``Reshape`` and fill it in with relaxed values.
-For the following example in the diagram below, the Model Conversion API command line should read:
+For the following example in the diagram below, the model conversion API command line should read:

   .. code-block:: sh